 - Analytical approach to problem-solving

-Sound familiar?
-By all accounts (her boss, her colleagues, and her clients), Emma is really good at what she does.
-She knows and believes in her product.
+By all accounts (her boss, her colleagues, and her clients), Lisa is really good at what she does.
+She knows and believes in our product.
 She is an effective communicator.
 She can multi-task.
 She can think on her toes.
-She knows when to refer a client to someone else.
 She’s able to identify opportunities for growth within the account.

-But, the thing people remember most about Emma is that feeling of being heard.
-Emma listens to her clients, her boss, and her colleagues, and appropriately (judiciously) responds to their needs.
+But, perhaps the thing that people note most about Lisa is that feeling of being heard.
+Lisa listens to her customers, her boss, and her colleagues, and appropriately (judiciously) responds to their needs.
 This is emotional intelligence.

-Now the real question – how do you find someone with emotional intelligence?
+Now the real question–how do you source a candidate with emotional intelligence?
 You can’t simply ask them if they’re emotionally intelligent.
 However, finding this exceptional unicorn is worth the effort.
-Here are just a few tactical suggestions for identifying this rare and valued character trait:
+Here are just a few tactical suggestions for identifying people with high levels of emotional intelligence:

 - Look first within your own organization.
+You know your own team best.
 Who are those people that other people are drawn to?
 Why are they drawn to him/her?
 If it’s because they are empathetic listeners who offer good counsel, take a closer look at their potential to perform the CSM duties.

 These vetting tools are not the end-all-be-all in finding the ideal CSM candidate.
 But, they are a start.
-While you will start your search by looking for someone with sales experience, technical chops, strong communication skills, and the ability to keep lots of balls in the air at the same time, you will know you’ve found your unicorn when you identify that self-awareness and judiciousness traits that point to a strong Emotional Intelligence.
+While you will start your search by looking for someone with sales experience, technical chops, strong communication skills, and the ability to keep lots of balls in the air at the same time, you will know you’ve found your unicorn when you identify self-awareness and judiciousness that point to a strong emotional intelligence.